 Level 6 (third year)

-Risk and ambition within the field will be crucial to your individual development and intellectual and academic integrity will be further encouraged through written work and ‘thinking through practice’.
+You’ll be encouraged to formulate and identify your particular skills and potential.
+Risk and ambition within the field will be crucial to your individual development.
+Intellectual and academic integrity will be further encouraged, both through written content and ‘thinking through practice’.

 All students are registered for the award of BA (Hons); however, exit awards are available if you leave the course early, having successfully completed one or two levels.
 If you successfully complete a level of the course, you will automatically be entitled to progress to the next level.